 Jordan, Stefanski's first major coaching hire, flopped in his lone season.
-After first-round exits in the playoffs two straight seasons, the Sixers finished 27-55 and in the draft lottery.
+After first-round exits in the playoffs two straight seasons, the Sixers tumbled and wound up in the draft lottery.

 This could turn out as the most pivotal offseason for the Sixers since they selected Allen Iverson with the No. 1 overall pick in 1996.
 The Sixers moved up from the sixth spot to grab the No. 2 pick in Tuesday's lottery.